pimcore/customer-data-framework/docs/Activities.md

 This activity is used as a standard via the [REST api](./Webservice.md) if no implentationClass is defined.
 It can handle a nested, associative array of data which is only saved in the ActivityStore.

-But this doesn't mean that only these GenericActivity implementation could be used for activities without it's own persistance.
+But this doesn't mean that only this GenericActivity implementation could be used for activities without it's own persistance.
 It would definitly make sense to implement a separate activity class to track logins for example.